US advisers endorse updated COVID shots for fall boosters - NewsBreak

 Comparing the tweak that has been studied in people and the one the U.S. actually will use, “it is the same scaffolding, part of the same roof, we’re just putting in some dormers and windows,” said Dr. Sarah Long of Drexel University.

 The CDC is expected to adopt that recommendation soon, the last step before shots can begin.
-Pfizer said it expected to deliver 3 million doses to vaccination sites around the country by Tuesday.
+Millions of doses are expected to reach vaccination sites nationwide by Labor Day, CDC officials said.

 The original COVID-19 vaccines still offer strong protection against severe illness and death, especially among younger and healthier people who’ve gotten at least one booster.